Destinations are where we send notifications about your New Relic data. A destination is a unique identifier for a third-party system that you use.

 The supported destination platforms include:

-- Atlassian Jira: Available in workflows and errors inbox.
+- Atlassian Jira: Available in workflows, errors inbox.

 - ServiceNow: Available in workflows.

-- Slack: Available in workflows and errors inbox.
+- Slack: Available in workflows, errors inbox, and Discussions.

 - Webhook: Available in workflows.